Skip to main content

 The following form will open.

-Select whether you want the reference on an existing page or you want to create a new page.
+Select whether you want the reference on an existing page or create a new one.

 The shape will display the name of the page where a corresponding shape has been dropped.